alexdrone/Render/README.md

 ```

-_When stateful component are added as child components it is necessary to specify a unique key for them
+_When stateful components are added as children components it is necessary to specify a unique key for them
 so that the infra will be able to store their internal states:_

 ```swift